diskoverdata/diskover-docs/source_files/plugins_diskover_web_file_actions_live_view.md

 // remote web server host url hosting scandir.php
 $remote_server_url = "https://<web server host>";
 ```
+>Note: When using https, you will need to set up and configure a valid ssl cert on the remote web server hosting scandir.php

 🔴 &nbsp;Copy `fileactions/liveview/scandir.php` to the remote web server used in `remotescandir.php` file.